 The evaluation of a user interfaces can be based on user experience and usability.
 User experience focuses on the users feelings, emotions and values and their immediate and delayed responses.
 The usability focuses on the task related aspects and getting the job done.
 A system can be described as usable if it meets the following requirements of the user on anthropometrics (physical size and shape), behavioural (perception and motivation), cognitive (previous knowledge and learning ability) and social (context and relationship with other users).
 Anthropometrics is how the physical attributes of the user will affect how they use the human machine interface.
 An example of this in the factory environment is the weight of a handheld device it affects the physical capabilities of the user.
-Behavioural characteristics are related to the sensation and perception is the information which is inferred based on previous knowledge and context.
+Behavioural characteristics are related to the sensation and perception through sight, hearing, touch, smell and taste.
+Sensation is the stimulation of the sense organ and perception is the information which is inferred based on previous knowledge and context.
 Cognitive ability relates to the mental capability of the user relating to memory, attention and learning.
 An example of a user interface which meets this requirement is a user interface which can adapt based on the experience of an operator.
 Social processes or how people interact with each other are important as they affect how systems and interfaces are used.